saverymax/selective_indexing/README.md

 ## Testing
-To measure performance of the system, validation and test datasets are included with the BmCS package.
-The datasets are not included in the repository.
+To measure performance of the system, validation and test datasets are included with the BmCS package, as well as in the repository.
 To run the models on these datasets, include the --validation or --test option, as shown in the example below.
 Input one or the other, not both.
 These tests are not affected by the --predict-medline, pubtype-filter, or predict-all options, but journal-drop and group-thresh do change system performance for these tests.